 Last week, my grandfather passed away at the age of ninety-two.
 An orphan, my grandfather traveled from Puerto Rico to the United States when he was only fourteen years old.
 Once in the United States, he joined other immigrants in government work projects that had him enduring the harsh winters of Montana and Idaho.
 A few years later, he enlisted in the armed services and fought honorably in World War II, where he was wounded in battle.
-Even though he took a bullet in the leg, which caused him to walk with a limp, he still managed to spend the next thirty-seven years delivering mail for the US Postal Service in Manhattan.
+Although his injury caused him to walk with a limp, he still managed to spend the next thirty-seven years delivering mail for the US Postal Service in Manhattan.
 And after that, when most people would have happily retired, he got a job as a courier on Wall Street, where he worked until he was eighty years old.
 In fact, he probably would have held that job even longer but his family begged his employer to force him into retirement!

 I grew up in Florida, and since my grandfather lived in Bronx, NY, I only saw him a few times during my childhood.
 And sadly, it wasn't until the past ten years or so that I really began to learn about his life.
 I can honestly say, though, that with each visit I'd return home more humbled by his accomplishments.
 While it's sad to see him go, he certainly led a long full life, and I couldn't be more proud to have him as my grandfather.